 What's the Background?

-Taiwan since 2007 has blocked market access for U.S. pork exports through a zero-tolerance policy on ractopamine despite an overwhelming body of scientific evidence that demonstrates the safety of the feed additive.
-Additionally, ractopamine has been determined to be safe by the U.S. Food and Drug Administration and is approved for use in pork production in 26 countries, with 75 additional countries allowing the importation of pork from hogs fed ractopamine even though it is not fed in their domestic herds.
-In July 2012, the U.N.’s Codex Alimentarius, which sets international standards for food safety, approved a maximum residue limit (MRL) for ractopamine, which U.S. pork meets.
-The U.S. government and NPPC have worked with Taiwanese officials to resolve the problem but to-date the country has not lifted its unscientific ban on U.S. pork from hogs fed ractopamine.
-In 2012, Taiwan set an MRL for ractopamine in imported beef but not for pork.
+Despite an overwhelming body of scientific evidence that demonstrates the safety of ractopamine, Taiwan since 2007 has denied market access for U.S. pork based on an unscientific, zero-tolerance policy for the feed additive.
+Ractopamine has been determined to be safe by the U.S. Food and Drug Administration (FDA) and is approved for use in pork production in 26 countries, with 75 additional countries allowing the import of pork from ractopamine-fed hogs even though it is not fed in their domestic herds.
+In July 2012, the U.N.’s Codex Alimentarius Commission, which sets international standards for food safety, approved a maximum residue limit (MRL) for ractopamine, which U.S. pork meets…For more click here.

 Why Does It Matter to our Producers?